 CPA PEP Examinations

-CPA PEP examinations are used to measure whether students have acquired the knowledge and developed the skills and competencies expected, as outlined in the Competency Map.
+CPA PEP examinations are used to measure whether students have acquired the knowledge and developed the skills and competencies expected, as outlined in the Competency Map on CPA Canada's website.
 This page provides information on how to manage your examination enrolment and what to do if you are unsuccessful on an examination.

 A list of successful writers for each examination will be posted on Brightspace (D2L) on the day examination results are released.
 Examination results will also be updated in My Portal.
 You will also be able to review your detailed results on Certification Enterprise.